MicrosoftDocs/dynamics-365-project-operations/articles/upgrade/upgrade-considerations-modern-approvals.md

 ---
 title: Upgrade considerations for Modern Approvals
-description: The topic covers the considerations an administrator should follow when enablding Modern approvals functionality.
+description: The topic covers the considerations an administrator should follow when enabling Modern approvals functionality.
 author: stsporen
 ms.date: 01/27/2022
 ms.topic: article